r3c/cottle/doc/page/02-language.rst

 .. note::

     Logical operators can compare any type of operand and uses the same comparison algorithm than built-in function :ref:`builtin_cmp`.
+Also note they're not lazy, meaning both operands will always be evaluated.

 Calling functions